Originally published in October 2024. Last updated on February 24, 2025.

 - Is the website accessible to users with disabilities?

-If your web design doesn’t check these boxes, work with a professional web developer or SEO service that has a proven track record of building SEO-friendly websites.
+If your web design doesn’t check these boxes, work with a web developer or SEO service that has a track record of building SEO-friendly websites

 Finally, work with your website developer and run your website through Google’s PageSpeed Insights.
 This will help you catch messy code or other problems that can slow down the time it takes to load each page.

-Regularly reviewing and optimizing these aspects of your website can significantly improve its performance on search engines, attracting more visitors and potentially increasing conversions.
+Regularly reviewing and optimizing these aspects of your site can improve its performance on search engines, attracting more visitors and increasing conversions.

 Create a website in minutes with Jobber